radhag-24/Medical-store/README.md

 - All CRUD operations for products, inventory, cart, and invoices are handled via Flask routes.
 - Frontend pages use HTML, CSS, and JavaScript with DOM manipulation for dynamic cart and stock updates.

-## 📄 License

-This project is licensed under the MIT License – free to use and modify.

 ## 👨‍💻 Author
 Developed by [radhag-24](https://github.com/radhag-24) ✨